Grokzen/redis-py-cluster/docs/upgrading.rst

 1.3.1 --> 1.3.2
 ---------------

 If your redis instance is configured to not have the `CONFIG ...` commands enabled due to security reasons you need to pass this into the client object `skip_full_coverage_check=True`.
-Benefits is that the client class no longer requires the `CONFIG ...` commands to be enabled on the server.
-Downsides is that you can't use the option in your redis server and still use the same feature in this client.
+Benefits are that the client class no longer requires the `CONFIG ...` commands to be enabled on the server.
+A downside is that you can't use the option in your redis server and still use the same feature in this client.

 1.3.0 --> 1.3.1
 ---------------

-Method `scan_iter` was rebuilt becuase it was broken and did not perform as expected.
-If you are using this method you should be carefull with this new implementation and test it through before using it.
+Method `scan_iter` was rebuilt because it was broken and did not perform as expected.
+If you are using this method you should be careful with this new implementation and test it through before using it.
 The expanded testing for that method indicates it should work without problems.
 If you find any issues with the new method please open a issue on github.

 A major refactoring was performed in the pipeline system that improved error handling and reliability of execution.
-It also simplified the code alot to make it easier to understand and continue to develop in the future.
-Becuase of this major refactoring you should really test throuhg your pipeline code to ensure that none of your code is broken because of this refactoring.
+It also simplified the code, making it easier to understand and to continue development in the future.
+Because of this major refactoring you should thoroughly test your pipeline code to ensure that none of your code is broken.

 1.2.0 --> Next release
 ----------------------

 Class RedisClusterMgt has been removed.
-You should use the `CLUSTER ...` methods that exists in the `StrictRedisCluster` client class.
+You should use the `CLUSTER ...` methods that exist in the `StrictRedisCluster` client class.

-Method `cluster_delslots` changed argument specification from `self, node_id, *slots` to `self, *slots` and changed the behaviour of the method to now automatically determine the slot_id based on the current cluster structure and where each slot that you want to delete is loated.
+Method `cluster_delslots` changed argument specification from `self, node_id, *slots` to `self, *slots` and changed the behaviour of the method to now automatically determine the slot_id based on the current cluster structure and where each slot that you want to delete is loaded.

 Method pfcount no longer has custom logic and exceptions to prevent CROSSSLOT errors.
 If method is used with different slots then a regular CROSSSLOT error (rediscluster.exceptions.ClusterCrossSlotError) will be returned.